NinjaTheBlack/Guess-The-Game/README.md

 # Installation

-Simply put the .amx file in your filterscripts folder.
+* Simply put the .amx file in your filterscripts folder.
-Add "GuessTheNumber" in filterscripts section in server.cfg.

 # Usage